 In my young adulthood I finally found a therapist that understood the impact of my family’s struggles on my childhood.
 Through our work together my life slowly started to change.
 In therapy I gained great intellectual compassion for my struggles, yet I still found myself acting in old patterns that led to familiar unsettling situations.
 My spirit still longed to feel at home in my body.

 The depth of healing I had hoped for vastly expanded when I found the embodied path of healing that Generative Somatics offers.
 I learned how the past was still living in my body and impacting my actions out of fear and distrust without my awareness.
 As I slowly came back into my body and found awareness as a resource, my choices and awareness expanded.
 My actions became more aligned with my values and thus my relationships, work life and activism came into greater harmony.

 Being an active part of social and environmental justice movements since I was a young, I continue to hold a larger commitment to the collective liberation of all people in my work.
-Today, offering arts and somatic therapies for progressive clients is my passion.
-I am proud to donate a portion of my proceeds back into community-based social justice organizations such as CUAV, whose mission is to prevent and respond to violence against and within diverse LGBTQQ communities.
-I also enjoy creating art, riding my bicycle, and being in nature.
+Today, offering arts and somatic therapies for progressive non-binary and trans people is my passion.
+I am proud to donate a portion of my proceeds back into community-based social justice organizations.
+I also enjoy spending time with my chosen family, exploring circus arts and being in nature.

-Copyright © Philipe L. Harrington, 2012.
+Copyright © Phillippe Citrine, 2021.
 All rights reserved.